J. Maria Bermudez

 |B.A.||Psychology, Minor in Spanish||University of Houston||1991|

-Dr. Bermudez's research program focuses strength-based approaches to research and outreach for marginalized populations, specifically, Latinx families and communities.
-Her aim is to conduct research that empowers and strengthens her local community.
+Dr. Bermudez's research program focuses on strength-based approaches to research and outreach for marginalized populations, specifically, Latinx families and communities.
+She aims to conduct research that empowers and strengthens her local community.

-As a scholar, she aims to attend to developmental, intersectional and contextual issues as they relate to immigration status, race, class, culture, gender and sexuality.
-She aims to conduct feminist informed, decoloninzing and culturally responsive research.
-Her primary research methods include community-based participatory research, and qualitative research methods such as phenomenology and heuristic inquiry.
+As a scholar, she attends to developmental, intersectional, and contextual issues among immigrant and transnational families.
+Her research is informed by feminist, decolonizing, and culturally responsive methodologies and her primary research methods include community-based participatory research and qualitative research methods such as interpretive phenomenology and heuristic inquiry.

 She has served as major professor for doctoral students and served on numerous thesis and doctoral committees, within her department, other departments at UGA, as well as other universities in the United States, Canada, and Mexico.

-She especial enjoys mentoring CURO (Center for Undergraduate Research Opportunities) students at UGA and to date has mentored 20 students, mostly from Latinx backgrounds.
+In terms of her teaching focused on MFT, she especially enjoys supervising Spanish-speaking therapists in training.
+She also enjoys mentoring CURO (Center for Undergraduate Research Opportunities) students at UGA and to date has mentored 20 students, mostly who identify as Latinx/Hispanic.

 Prior Professional Positions